 Using Sourcegraph code search, Lyft software engineers were able to verify the migration and deprecation of code from their monolith to microservices at scale, significantly reducing the risk to production stability during deployment of the new microservices.

-Sourcegraph can ensure a safe and efficient deployment plan for migrating you monolith to microservices.
+Sourcegraph Universal Code Search can ensure a safe and efficient deployment plan for migrating your monolith to microservices.
 Get in touch to schedule a demo.